ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

    * Starting ntopng
    .done.

-To restart the daemon on a unix system type
+To restart the daemon on a Unix system type

 .. code:: bash